mahmood8664/EmailDigest-Revinate/README.md

 This exercise is to test your coding style, best practices, design patter and design principles.

+We hope you can spend about two hours on this project.
+If you can finish faster — great!
+If not, limit yourself and don't spend much longer than 2 hours MAX.

 ## Description

 We want you to build a service in charge of sending 2 email digests containing deals to our contacts.